jomivz/ShorterPathFirst/README.md

 Graph representation files can be generated manually.
 Each line is an edge as per below :

- TOP1 TOP2 WEIGHT
+`TOP1 TOP2 WEIGHT`

-The weight is the cost going through this edge.
+The `WEIGHT` is the cost going through this edge.

 The display of a graph is based on lists of adjacences.
-The first represents TOPS.
-The second column represents its SUCCESSORS.
+The first represents `TOPS`.
+The second column represents its `SUCCESSORS`.

 Acknowledgements
 ===================